AlexanderHeo/student_grade_table/README.md

 ```
 npm run dev
 ```
-4. Open <https://localhost:3000> in your brower
+4. Open <https://localhost:3000> in your browser